FrancescoSaverioZuppichini/Ant-Colony-System-Java/code/README.txt

 See Zuppichini_Francesco_report.pdf to run specification.
 The code is already compiled into a jar file, there is no need to be recompiled.
-You can find the source code in src->com->company->main.
+You can find the source code in AntColonySystem->src->com->company->main.
 Thank you.